 2.We manage our chemicals management system appropriately.

 3.We promote the safe handling of chemical products throughout the value chain through risk communication with our business partners.

 4.We understand the needs of our stakeholders and provide appropriate product information.

 Founded on the above Policy and Principles, and taking account of global chemical management trends and the Group's business direction, we determine the medium-term goals (Our ideal state) and priority issues on which to take action over the next five years.
-The priority issues are revised every year.
+We are advancing initiatives while revising the priority issues every year.